DatabayAG/tarc-pdf/README.md

 npm install puppeteer
 ````

-To run the service go the cloned directory an execute:
+To run the service go to the cloned directory an execute:
 ````
 node service.js
 ````